Effective date: April 14, 2003

 This notice describes Norton Healthcare’s practices and those of:

 All these entities, sites and locations follow the terms of this notice.
-In addition, these entities, sites and locations may share with each other medical information related to patient treatment, payment or hospital operations described in this notice and as otherwise permitted by law.
+In addition, these entities, sites and locations may share with each other medical information related to patient treatment, payment or health care operations described in this notice and as otherwise permitted by law.

 We understand that medical information about the health of our patients is personal.
 We are committed to protecting patients’ personal medical information.
-We create a record of the care and services you receive at Norton Healthcare facilities.
-We need this record to provide you with quality care and to comply with certain legal requirements.
+We create a record of the care and services patients receive at Norton Healthcare facilities.
+We need these records to provide patients with quality care and to comply with certain legal requirements.

-This notice applies to patient care records generated by Norton Healthcare hospitals and facilities, whether made by facility personnel or by a patient’s physician.
-A patient’s doctor may have different policies or notices about the use and disclosure of medical information created in the doctor’s office or clinic.
+This notice applies to patient care records generated or maintained by Norton Healthcare facilities, whether made by facility personnel or by a physician.
+A patient’s private doctor may have different policies or notices about the use and disclosure of medical information created in the doctor’s office or clinic.

 Norton Healthcare is required by law to: